saurabhdas2/saurabhdas2.github.io/_posts/2021-07-09-asteroid-hunting.md

 link: https://saurabh-das.ml/Asteroid-Hunting/
 ---

-Presentation slides on Asteroid, and my experience asteroid hunting, in discovering 2 asteroids, done in collaboration with IASC and NASA.
+Presentation slides on asteroid overview, and my experience in asteroid hunting, leading to discovery of 2 asteroids.
+This was done in collaboration with IASC and NASA, in May 2021.